Fujicolor Natura 1600 Film Review

 Is Natura 1600 worth the price?

-Some cameras, like Fujifilm Natura S, may automate some of the above to make the photography on Natura film easier.
-But for the most part, I recommend a tool that gives you a lot or all control over your exposures and a couple of years of experience with a film camera.
+Some cameras, like Fujifilm Natura S, may automate some of the above to make photography on Natura film easier.
+But for the most part, I recommend a tool that gives you a lot- or complete control over your exposures.

 Where to buy Natura 1600.

-If you live in Japan, you may still find it in some photography stores.
-Otherwise, pretty much 100% of your Nature 1600 supplies will come from eBay.
-As always, consider storage conditions (cold or freezer preferred).
+If you live in Japan, you may still find this film in some photography stores.
+Otherwise, pretty much all of your Nature 1600 supplies will come from eBay.
+I recommend you consider storage conditions (fridge or frozen are preferred for all expired films) when reading through product descriptions.

 ❤ By the way: Please consider making your Fujifilm Natura 1600 film purchase using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!